-Subscription billing is the payment model where companies have established a relationship with the customer to bill and invoice based on a specific schedule (i.e. once a month, once every quarter, annually, etc.).
-Subscription billing is a form of recurring billing and its most common use cases include Software-as-a-Service (SaaS), as well as memberships involving dues and payments, e.g. Amazon prime, New York Times, Netflix, etc.
+Subscription billing is the payment model where companies have established a relationship with the customer to bill and invoice based on a specific schedule (e.g., once a month, once every quarter, annually, etc.).
+Subscription billing is a form of recurring billing, and its most common use cases include Software-as-a-Service (SaaS), as well as memberships involving dues and payments, e.g., Amazon Prime, New York Times, Netflix, etc.

 Yes.
-Companies that use subscription software billing software are able to easily add support for a wide assortment of payment models and pricing structures.
-Whether the payment is recurring, non-recurring, or there are renewal terms that must be agreed upon, subscription billing software is able to manage and automate the processes.
+Companies that use subscription billing software are able to easily add support for a wide assortment of payment models and pricing structures.
+Whether the payment is recurring, non-recurring, or there are renewal terms that must be agreed upon, subscription billing software can manage and automate the processes.

-Subscription based software gives companies an unprecedented level of visibility and management tools for both recurring and non-recurring payments.
+Subscription-based software gives companies an unprecedented level of visibility and management tools for both recurring and non-recurring payments.
 A company can view the entire process, from invoice to payment, all in one place.
-On top of that, they have complete control over when invoices go out and what notifications are sent to customers to ensure a timely payment.
+On top of that, they have complete control over when invoices go out and what notifications are sent to customers to ensure timely payment.

-When businesses choose Certinia as their subscription billing solution, they’re taking advantage of one of the most successful cloud business platforms: Salesforce.
+When businesses choose Certinia Subscription & Usage-based billing as their subscription billing solution, they’re taking advantage of one of the most successful cloud business platforms: Salesforce.
 Customers that already use Salesforce CRM find it simple and convenient to have all of the front and back-office processes handled in one place.
-With Certinia Subscription Billing software, companies can generate proposals for time, materials and options, and manage tangible and non-tangible goods all in a single contract.
+With Certinia billing solutions, companies can generate proposals for time, materials, and options, and manage tangible and intangible goods all in a single contract.